Patron Saint of Family Caregivers

 Caroline Vadeboncoeur, coordinator, Regroupement des aidants naturels du comté de l’Assomption

 «It is with great joy that we welcomed the decision to recognize Saint Brother André as the Patron Saint of Family Caregivers in Canada.
 These men and women who devote themselves to their loved ones every day show us concretely how far love and compassion can go.
 Like them, Saint Brother André knew how to listen humbly to the thousands of people who came to share with him their suffering.»

-Father Claude Grou, CSC, Rector of Saint Joseph’s Oratory of Mount Royal
+Father Claude Grou, CSC, Former Rector of Saint Joseph’s Oratory of Mount Royal